On the Ramsey number of daisies I

 A natural variation of the daisy problem introduced in Section \ref{sec:intro} is to determine the Ramsey number of daisies of fixed kernel size.
 To be more precise, we define $D_r(m,k;\ell)$ as the minimum integer $n$ with the property that any $\ell$-coloring $\phi:[n]^{(k+r)} \to [\ell]$ of the $(k+r)$-tuples of $[n]$ yields a monochromatic copy of an $(r,m,k)$-daisy.
-Similarly, let $D_r^{\smp}(m,k;\ell)$ be the corresponding number for simple $(r,m,k)$-daisies.

 The first remark about the problem is that one can immediately obtain an upper bound from the original Ramsey number.
 Indeed, given an $\ell$-coloring $\phi:[n]^{(k+r)}\to [\ell]$ we can define a coloring $\phi':[n-k]^{(r)}\to [\ell]$ by